yuuvis/Java-calls/README.md

-# Java-calls
+# javascript-calls
-This houses that yuuvis API calls related to Java
+This houses that yuuvis API calls related to Javascript